Why asbestos is still threatening our health

 A minute’s silence for the 100s of people who died across the West Midlands this year because of work related accidents and diseases

-Workers' Memorial Day (3)
+Workers' memorial day (3)

 This afternoon people gathered on-line from charities and trades unions to remember the loss of 100s of lives across the West Midlands this year.
 The cause of death was work related accidents and diseases.
 These causes ranged from being crushed by cattle to covid-19 and microscopic asbestos fibres.
 The vast majority of those who died…